-Hearing difficulties or issues with ear health can hinder development and like any health related concern, it’s imperative to diagnose and treat any issues as early as possible.
+Hearing difficulties or issues with ear health can hinder development and like any health related concern.
+So, it’s imperative to diagnose and treat any issues as early as possible.

 One organisation that aims to promote and encourage ear health is the Hear Our Heart Ear Bus.

-The Ear Bus is the brainchild of the Dubbo and District Support Group for the Deaf and Hearing Impaired Inc. and has been on the road since 2017.
+The Ear Bus is the brainchild of the Dubbo and District Support Group for the Deaf and Hearing Impaired Inc. It has been on the road since 2017.

 The bus has emerged as a solution to a gap in services.